 You can use plain text for everything.
 Writing technical documentation and prose, keeping notes and making plans.
-Usually, I type my words into Vim, but today I am composing this page in TextEdit.app.
+Usually I type my words into Vim, but today I’m composing this page in TextEdit.app.

 Why?
-TextEdit is the best way of introducing plain text to people who just started learning or to those who touches their computer occasionally.
+TextEdit is the best way of introducing plain text to people who just started learning or to those who only touch their computer occasionally.

-What people use today and why they should not.
+What people use and why they should not

-Text Processors.
-Microsoft Word, Pages.app, OpenOffice, and similar apps are suitable for creating printable documents and printing them on paper, but not for text editing.
-There excellent pieces of software distract you from writing words.
+Word Processors.
+Microsoft Word, Pages.app, OpenOffice, and similar apps are suitable for creating printable documents and printing them on paper, but not for editing text.
+These excellent pieces of software distract you from writing words.
 You rarely use any of their features, but they slow you down.

 Cloud Services.
-Google Docs, Evernote, Notes.app, etc. Cloud services are beautiful and convenient, but the sad truth is that there is no cloud, it is just someone else’s computer.
-Do you trust those corporation?
+Google Docs, Evernote, Notes.app, etc. Cloud services are beautiful and convenient, but the sad truth is that there is no cloud — it’s just someone else’s computer.
+Do you trust those corporations?
 You should not.
-They can accidentally block your account, lose your data, and you rarely can get any support in such emergent cases.
-What if they shut the service down?
-Can you transfer your data out.
-Is data format portable?
-Can you use that cloud when you are offline?
+They can accidentally block your account or lose your data, and you will rarely get prompt support — if you get any support — in these situations.
+And what if they shut the service down?
+Can you transfer your data out?
+Is the data format portable — can you open your files in another app?
+Can you use the cloud when you are offline?
 If yes, does it reliably sync your devices?
 Can you make backups and validate them?
 How easy is it to restore?

 Text Editors.
 When you are learning to program or just making quick text edits, use TextEdit.
-As soon as you get serious about programming or writing, of course, you have to use powerful text editors like Vim or Emacs.
+As soon as you get serious about programming or writing, you can switch to powerful text editors like Vim or Emacs.

-This file format is straightforward and portable.
+The plain text file format is straightforward and portable.
 You can open and edit your plain text files on any computer or phone.
 All operating systems support plain text natively and will always support it.
-You can edit your files with any of text editors, no need to convert, import or export anything.
+You can edit your files with any text editor — no need to convert, import or export anything.
 It just works.
 Everywhere.

 Plain text files are small and easy to manage.
-Plain text tools are very powerful.
-Text editors are just a tip of an iceberg.
-With plain text you get super powers of version control, rendering to printable documents and web pages, simpler backup, restore, and encryption.
+Plain text tools are powerful.
+With plain text you get superpowers of version control, rendering to printable documents and web pages, and simple backup, restore, and encryption.

 TextEdit.app is good for beginners

-It is fast, simple, beginner-friendly.
-It supports plain text format.
-It is pre-installed on every Mac.
-Learn it once, use for years.
+TextEdit.app is pre-installed on every Mac and supports plain text.
+It is fast, simple, and beginner-friendly.
+Learn it once, use it for years.
 You get auto save and versions for free.
 TextEdit has everything you need and has nothing else.

-To start using it for plain text files, you better set these sane defaults.
+To start using it for plain text files, set these defaults.